hyperjumptech/react-next-pathname/README.md

 };
 ```

-The problem is that when the clicked page is slow to load due to bad network conditions or slow server response, the clicked link will not immediately show that it's active.
-This is because the `window.location.pathname` is not updated until the page has fully loaded.
-Users might think that nothing is happening when they click the link, and they will be confused.
+## Solution

-This library helps you solve this problem by allowing you to get the next pathname immediately when a link is clicked, without waiting for the new page to load.
+`@hyperjumptech/react-next-pathname` solves this problem by providing the next pathname immediately when a link is clicked, without waiting for the new page to load.
+This ensures that the active state is updated right away, providing immediate feedback to the user.

 ## Installation